macla7/STAPI/README.md

 ## CURRENT TODO's

-Steps to 'Launch': (ONCE I'VE GOT APPLE ACCOUNT!)

-- point expo project at heroku.
 - Then submit to apple store (where current submission is)
-- Make SendGrid backup and running for prod.
 - Omniauth:

   1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).